RiddhiGupta5/Femme-HackGirlSummer/README.md

 *5. Seamless User Experience:*
 We ensure a smooth user experience by creating a minimalist UI.

-## How we built it:

-*Android Application:*
-Front-end software: XML;
-Back-end software: Java;
-Database: Firebase;
-Text Editor: Android Studio

-*Web Application:*
-Front-end software: HTML, CSS, Bootstrap;
-Text Editor: VS CODE

-*Design:*
-Figma;
-Adobe Illustrator

-## Challenges faced:

-*Android Application:*
-Making the path deviation functional and accurate along with Google Maps API integration was a major challenge we ran into.
-However, using online resources we were able to build our requirement.

-*Web Application:*
-Making the website responsive and ensuring that the UI did not crash on various devices was a challenge faced.
-However, ultimately, we managed to make it compatible and user-friendly on screens of different sizes.

-*Design:*
-Designing a minimalist UI with great user experience while keeping the application easy to understand took a while.
-However it all worked out in the end!

-## Accomplishments that we're proud of :

-1. We managed to implement the path detection and deviation systems accurately by pre-dermining the routes successfully.
-This is a feature that is currently unavailable in the existing cab services and we're glad to have found our way to the solution
-2. We successfully integrated the SMS services with the application that send alerts  in case of danger.

-## What we learned:

-Implementing the complex logic using multiple screens in the Android Application was something we got a hang of.
-The success of implementing the path deviation and detection feature gave us immense pleasure.

-Achieving great user experience and responsivity on devices of various sizes was another concept we learnt.
-Overall, we learnt how to deal with various errors that came up in the process while solving it in an almost e…

 ## What's next for Femme: